Craig Wilson (water polo): Early life and education

-Wilson moved to California at the age of four, eventually settling in Davis, California where he played at Davis Senior High School and was named a high school Honorable Mention All American his Senior year in 1975.
+The Wilson family moved from Texas to California when Craig was four, eventually settling in Davis where he played at Davis Senior High School and was named a high school Honorable Mention All American in his Senior year in 1975.
 Wilson then moved to Santa Barbara where he spent 2 years at Santa Barbara City College (they had no water polo program at this time) before transferring to the University of California, Santa Barbara.

 Entering UC Santa Barbara, Wilson was a walk-on to the varsity team.
 Upon arrival, he started as the 5th string goalkeeper, eventually becoming a member of the UC Santa Barbara men's water polo for the 1978 and 1979 seasons.
 The Gauchos won the 1979 NCAA Division I Men's Water Polo Championship with Wilson named to the All-Tournament Team and as a Second Team All American.

 Playing career

 Club

-Wilson joined the now-defunct Industry Hills club in 1981 and 1982, where he played alongside former Gaucho teammate Greg Boyer.
+Wilson competed with the Industry Hills club in 1981 and 1982, where he played alongside former Gaucho teammate Greg Boyer.
 Industry Hills was named the USWP National Outdoor Champions in both seasons he played for the club.

-He also played for Harvard Water Polo Foundation, based out of Los Angeles, and was the goalkeeper for the club's first championship in 1989.
+He later competed and trained with the Harvard Water Polo Foundation, based out of Los Angeles, and was the goalkeeper for the club's first championship in 1989.
 This was the first of three straight championships to which he led Harvard Water Polo Foundation, the last over Sunset Water Polo Club, which consisted of seven of his former 1979 UC Santa Barbara teammates.

 Wilson went on to win five USWP National Championships, both outdoors and indoors.
 He was named the US Water Polo Athlete of the Year four times (1983, 1987, 1988, 1991) and the Most Valuable Player in 1990.

 Wilson also played overseas, moving to Italy and joining Sicily-based club CC Ortigia where he stayed for two seasons then moved to Spain Barcelona-based club CN Barcelona for one season.